macaodha/batdetect2/bat_detect/train/readme.md

 `python train_model.py data_dir annotation_dir` e.g.
 `python train_model.py /data1/bat_data/data/ /data1/bat_data/annotations/anns/`

+More comprehensive instructions are provided in the finetune directory.

 ## Training on your own data
 You can either use the finetuning scripts to finetune from an existing training dataset.
 Follow the instructions in the `../finetune/` directory.